Princess Elizabeth of Sweden: Later life

 In March 1592, Elizabeth Vasa became a widow.
 The lands of her consort was then incorporated into those of her former in-laws, which were Pro-Danish and refused her access to her dower lands and income.

 In 1593, she returned to Sweden with her daughter, which she placed under the guardianship of her brother Charles.
 She also demanded to be given her dowry, which had never been paid, and wished to discuss a proposal of marriage from John Frederick of Brunswick-Lüneburg with Charles.
 In 1594, Charles secured her Norrköping for her residence and income, where she resided with her court.
-Elizabeth were given secret document to keep from the royal council by Charles, and during the conflict between Charles and Sigismund, the loyalists of Sigismund kept watch of who she visited and consorted with because of her closeness to Charles, and speculated about her political sympathies.
-She was present at the assembly in Stockholm in the summer of 1597, were Charles was granted more authority.
+Elizabeth was given secret document to keep from the royal council by Charles, and during the conflict between Charles and Sigismund, the loyalists of Sigismund kept watch of whom she visited and consorted with because of her closeness to Charles, and speculated about her political sympathies.
+She was present at the assembly in Stockholm in the summer of 1597, where Charles was granted more authority.

 Elizabeth died suddenly and unexpectedly 10 November 1597.
 Elizabeth had a grave monument constructed for herself and her spouse in the Cathedral of Schwerin, but in the end she was buried in her father's family grave in Uppsala Cathedral.